 Program Admission Requirements

-All Applicants must take the Graduate Record Exam (except as noted below) or an equivalent taken within five years preceding application unless noted as exceptions and must meet the following criteria:
+All applicants must take the Graduate Record Exam (GRE) or have taken an equivalent admissions examination within the five years preceding application and must meet the following criteria:

+Equivalent exams include the GMAT, MCAT, DAT or PCAT.

+LSAT is not accepted in lieu of the GRE.

+Although there are no required minimum scores, the applicant’s GRE score will be compared to the applicant pool and the national GRE norms.

+Applicants who have a terminal degrees such as the PhD, ScD or EdD, and those with advanced professional degrees (MD, DDS, DO, DVM, JD, PharmD, DPT) from accredited institutions and who are individually licensed in the United States in their profession may request to waive the GRE (http://health.usf.edu/publichealth/pdf/GRE%20Waiver.pdf).
+The GRE waiver is not automatic and must be approved by the College of Public Health.

 Shall have earned an undergraduate degree from an accredited institution;

-Shall have earned a "B" average (3.00 on a 4 point scale) or better in all work attempted while registered as an upper division student working toward a baccalaureate degree; AND
+Shall have earned a "B" average (3.00 on a 4 point scale) or better in all work attempted while registered as an upper division student working toward a baccalaureate degree.

-Prefer Graduate Record Exam (GRE) minimums of 44th Verbal percentile, 25th Quantitative percentile.**

-In lieu of the GRE, only applicants to the Department of Health Policy and Management may submit a minimum GMAT score of 500 for the M.S.P.H.

-An MCAT score may be submitted in lieu of the GRE.
-A mean of 8 is required.
-The Department of Epidemiology and Biostatistics and the Department of Health Policy and Management do not accept MCAT scores for M.S.P.H. degrees.

 Meeting of these criteria per se shall not be the only basis for admission.

-** NOTE: Some Concentrations may prefer higher GRE subscores.

 DEGREE PROGRAM REQUIREMENTS